kcastellano/AudioSample/README.md

 AudioSample
 ===========

-Create an audio sample from a selected song
+Create an audio sample from a selected song.
+It selects an specific range from the song